 “The worst kind of person,” I whispered.
 But how could I judge her when I considered aborting my first?

-Adidas broke up with me eight days ago after Puma confronted him about our affair in the hopes that I would stand beside him after his fistfight victory.
+Adidas broke up with me eight days ago after Puma confronted him about our affair in the hope that I would stand beside him after his fistfight victory.
 Now, I stood alone talking to this toilet with potato chip breath and dry hair.

 No. I’m the worst kind of person.

-“Little girl,” I said.
-“Can you grab that white strip near your foot please?”
+“Little girl,” I said, “Can you grab that white strip near your foot please?”